 Here at Piloto 151, we are not just the home for the local entrepreneurial scene.
-Every week we welcome new members and entrepreneurs to our growing community.
-Many come from the continental US and abroad and decide to relocate and move to Puerto Rico for a variety of reasons – world-class tax incentives, yes, but also proximity to Latin American markets, our bilingual talent pool, beautiful beaches, culture, food and more.
+Every week, we welcome new members and entrepreneurs to our growing community, many who come from the continental US and abroad and decide to relocate and move to Puerto Rico for a variety of reasons – world-class tax incentives, yes, but also proximity to Latin American markets, our bilingual talent pool, beautiful beaches, culture, food and more.

-If you’re reading this blog and haven’t moved to Puerto Rico yet, you’ve probably done your share of research on what doing business on the Island is really like.
+If you’re reading this blog and haven’t moved to Puerto Rico yet, you’ve probably done your share of research on how doing business on the Island is really like.
 You might have even come across Puerto Rico’s ranking on the World Bank’s Ease of Doing Business index, which might have put you off.
-Yes, Puerto Rico is top 2 in the Latin American and Caribbean region, but at the 64th spot, it’s a long way from the US and possibly other countries where you’ve done business.
+Yes, Puerto Rico is top 2 in the Latin American and Caribbean region but, at the 64th spot, it is a long way from the US and possibly other countries where you’ve done business in the past.

-Understandably you might be a little concerned about this, and probably still figuring out if you could actually live here for at least 183 days a year, one of the requirements for taking advantage of Act 22.
+Understandably you might be a little concerned about this, and you’re probably still figuring out if you could actually live here for at least 183 days a year, which is one of the requirements for taking advantage of Act 22.

-The good news is that you absolutely can.
-Relocating your business and your life is a lot easier than what you imagine.
+So the good news is that you absolutely can and relocating your business and your life is a lot easier than what you imagine.
 We’ve put together this roadmap to success to walk you through everything from getting your business up and running to making friends.

 Step 1.
 Get certified under Puerto Rico tax incentives.